-Transport and infrastructure in the GambiaOur listing of the primary kinds of transport compares the infrastructure of Gambia with the average of all countries in Africa.
+Transport and infrastructure in the GambiaOur listing of the primary types of transport compares the infrastructure of Gambia with the average of all countries in Africa.
 In many places, the traffic routes show considerable deficiencies and are often not in a particularly good condition.

 The waterways listed refer to inland traffic on rivers and canals.
-The number of ports includes those located on the total 80 km of coastline.
+The number of ports includes those located on the 80 km of coastline.
 In 2019, about 71,469.72 freight containers were transported.

 › Airports in the Gambia

 Back to overview: Gambia